-Mr. Horn is certified by the State of New Jersey as a criminal trial attorney and is a frequent lecturer at national seminars and institutes concerning tax fraud and white collar crime defense issues.
+Mr. Horn is a frequent lecturer at national seminars and institutes concerning tax fraud and white collar crime defense issues.

 He is the author of "The Tax Man Cometh" published in The Champion, the magazine of the National Association of Criminal Defense Lawyers.
 He also authored "Tax Evasion and Your Client: Imperfect Together," published in the New Jersey Lawyer.